cybertraining-dsc/reu2022/project/graphics/python-graphics.md

-Here, the first parameter `x` is the parameter that consists of the data being plotted, which should be in the form of a list or dictionary as it be multiple quantities of data.
+Here, the first parameter `x` is the parameter that consists of the data being plotted, which should be in the form of a list or dictionary as it is multiple quantities of data.
 Each slice of the pie can be labeled.
 To do so, labels must be in the form of a list of strings in the same corresponding order as the data.
 The sequence of colors of the slices can be set using the command `plt.get_cmap("Colors")`.
 There is also the choice of making the pie chart a full pie or not using normalize.
-Setting it to True, which is the default, makes it a full pie, False makes it not a full pie.
-The angle of the start of the pie, set counterclockwise from the x-axis can be set using startangle.
+Setting it to True, which is the default, make it a full pie, False makes it not a full pie.
+The angle of the start of the pie, set counterclockwise from the `x-axis` can be set using `startangle`.
-The radius of the pie can be set using radius and setting it to a float.
+The radius of the pie can be set using `radius` and setting it to a float.
 The coordinates of the center of the chart can be set in the form `(float, float)`.

 #### Contour Plot

-Unlike the previous types of plots shown, contour plots allows data involving three variables to be plotted on a 2D surface.
+Unlike the previous types of plots shown, contour plots allow data involving three variables to be plotted on a 2D surface.
-In this example, an equation of a hyperbolic paraboloid is graphed on contour plot.
+In this example, an equation of a hyperbolic paraboloid is graphed on a contour plot.

 ```python
 import matplotlib.pyplot as plt